-Since its launch in 2020, our Pure Green energy plan has gone from strength to strength.
+energy plan has gone from strength

 In 2021, we launched our Carbon Neutral gas plan, helping businesses to take positive steps towards reducing their carbon footprint by offsetting carbon emissions from their gas supply.
-These emissions are offset and invested in two of the most credible international schemes worldwide - Gold Standard ("GS") or Verified Carbon Standard ("VCS").
+These emissions are offset and invested in two of the most credible international schemes worldwide - Gold Standard ("GS") or Verified Carbon

 Through our EV Chargepoint Installation Service, we are supporting both business and domestic customers to move from petrol and diesel vehicles to cleaner, more sustainable electric vehicles.
-And with our smart metering services, we're helping customers reduce their consumption and understand their usage.
+And with our smart metering services, we're helping

+Since its launch in 2020, our Pure Green customers reduce their consumption and understand their usage.